 - Do not attempt to stop self-stimulating behavior physically.

-Information compiled from the Autism Society of America and Autism Speaks websites, and other sources.
+Information was compiled from the Autism Society of America and Autism Speaks websites and other sources.

 WHAT IS AUTISM?